andrewratliff/andrewratliff.github.io/_posts/2020-05-09-between-the-world-and-me.md

 the 2012 death of seventeen-year-old Trayvon Martin, who was murdered by George Zimmerman in Florida, and the 2014 passing of twelve-year-old Tamir Rice, who was shot by a police officer in an Ohio park.
-He names Renisha McBride, a woman shot dead in Michigan in 2013, and Marlene Pinnock, a woman beaten by a police officer in California in 2014.
+He names Renisha McBride, a woman shot dead in Michigan in 2013, and Marlene Pinnock, a woman beat by a police officer in California in 2014.
 He references several deaths of black men at the hands of police officers in 2014: Eric Garner - killed by a chokehold in New York, John Crawford - shot and killed in an Ohio Walmart, and Michael Brown -